 Because contour lines can be difficult to distinguish on maps of particularly varied terrain, most maps make every fifth line an index line, which appears in bold and has the elevation printed on it.

 Contour lines can be used to connect points of reference for many subjects other than topography.
-Meteorology, sociology and geology are just a few of the topics in which scientists might use contour intervals to illustrate features of a particular region.
+Meteorology (pictured above), sociology and geology are just a few of the topics in which scientists might use contour intervals to illustrate features of a particular region.